 Author: Henri Lefebvre, foreword by Neil Smith, Translated by Robert Bononno (University of Minnesota Press, 2003)

 The concept of the utopian city is often hinged upon the endless possibilities and capability to develop and grow—to grow our industries, markets, populations, intelligence, and efficiency.
 At the helm of most cities success is money.
-In other words, capitalist accumulation.
+In other words, capitalist accumulation, now a days people try everything they can to make as much money as possible, some may opt to try the gambling trends to see if that is a reasonable solution to their problem.
 Henri Lefebvre, in the renowned book The Urban Revolution, expressed both forward thinking and unconventional theorizing about the city and the urban.
 He wrote this influential book in 1970, influenced by the challenges of war, the French revolution, capitalism, racism, patriarchy, and imperialism.
 The works of Hegel, Marx, Nietzsche, and Heidegger inspired Lefebvre to join the communist party.
 Nevertheless, he saw the corruption and violence of Stalin’s communist regime and renounced his commitment to the party.

 After moving from a rural town in France to Paris, Lefebvre quickly critiques the “urban problematic”, raising critical issues related to urbanism in the twentieth century.
 In this book, he argues that the effects of industrialization and the modernist agenda are highly under-theorized.
 Lefebvre is now known as the man who put the urban on the agenda and has become a foundational figure in contemporary urbanism discourse.
 He suggests that the urban represents the social realm, whereby individuals hold a right to the city and that the socio-spatial relations of the city are inherently political.